 Uterine artery embolization (UAE)

 This minimally invasive procedure has been used for more than two decades to treat postpartum and other traumatic pelvic bleeding but only recently for treating fibroids.
-UAE shrinks fibroids by cutting off their blood supply.
+This alternative fibroid treatment shrinks fibroids by cutting off their blood supply.
 The patient is put under mild sedation and local anesthesia, and the surgeon threads a catheter from the groin up into the uterine artery.
 X-rays are made while a contrast dye is injected, giving the surgeon a view of the blood vessels supplying fibroids and the uterus.
-An embolic agent (usually polyvinyl alcohol or FVA, particles) is then slowly pumped into the artery to block blood flow to the fibroid.
+An embolism agent (usually polyvinyl alcohol or FVA, particles) is then slowly pumped into the artery to block blood flow to the fibroid.

 Short-term studies have found that fibroids treated by this method shrink an average of 48%-78%.
-Long-term controlled studies are needed to assess the procedure’s risks, its performance against other uterineconserving surgical approaches, its impact on fertility, and the long-term effects of FVA.
-For instance, in one center performing UAE, 15% of patients had to be rehospitalized for “post-embolization syndrome” – fever, nausea, vomiting, and abdominal pain.
-Hysterectomy may be required in cases of severe postembolization syndrome.
-Uterine artery embolization is not yet widely available and may not be covered by insurance.
+Long-term controlled studies are needed to assess the procedure’s risks, its performance against other uterine conserving surgical approaches, its impact on fertility, and the long-term effects of FVA.
+For instance, in one center performing UAE, 15% of patients had to be re-hospitalized for “post-embolization syndrome” – fever, nausea, vomiting, and abdominal pain.
+Hysterectomy may be required in cases of severe post-embolization syndrome.
+Uterine Fibroid Embolization is not yet widely available and may not be covered by insurance.